Kim Nørholt

-Kim Kim Nørholt Andersen (born 30 April 1972) is a Danish football manager and former player who most recently worked as head coach of Fredericia KFUM.
+Kim Nørholt (born 30 April 1972) is a Danish football manager and former player.

 Playing career

 A midfielder, Norholt started his senior career with Vejle Boldklub.
 In 1997, he signed for Silkeborg IF in the Danish Superliga, where he made 67 league appearances and scored ten goals.
 After that, he played for Kolding FC, Fredericia, Knattspyrnufélagið Fram, and Club Lagoons.